nslay/ircbnx/ReadMe.txt

 who <channel> - Have the bot tell you the users in a channel it is
                 currently in.

+seen <nickname> - Have the bot tell you where and when it last saw
+                  a user with nickname <nickname>.

+lastseen <channel> - Have the bot tell you all users last seen in
+                     in a channel in the past day.

 #######################################################################
 # Miscellaneous                                                       #
 #######################################################################